Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 A small underwater flashlight can help you quickly see if there’s any lobsters hiding in the back of a cave (or better illuminate the tail of a Wobbegong that I missed one dive, who was apparently startled by my arm reaching into his cave and promptly took a bite of my hand).

-- Super bright: using CREE XM-L2(U4) neutral white LED, the maximum output can reach 1000 lumens.
+- Super bright: this scuba dive light is equipped with CREE XM-L2(U4) neutral white LED, the maximum output is up to 1000 lumens.
 Meanwhile, the 5000K LED color temperature provides superb color rendition.

-- Rotary switch: the professional mechanically head twist switch offers high reliability underwater.
+- Rotary switch: the dive light uses professional mechanically head twist switch, which offers high reliability underwater.

-- Underwater 150 meters: 4mm thickened tempered glass as well as triple waterproof O-rings, makes the D520 can withstand pressure of 150m depth under water.
+- Underwater 150 meters: 4mm thickened tempered glass as well as triple waterproof O-rings, makes the D520 dive light can withstand pressure of 150m depth under water.

 - Responsive & helpful customer service: If this dive light didn't meet your expectation when you received, please feel free to contact the seller directly for replacement or refund.
 Your satisfation is our ultimate goal.